-All persons who own, directly or by virtue of the attribution provisions of the Code, more than 5% of the outstanding capital stock must file an affidavit with the Issuer containing the information specified in the Articles within 30 days after January 1 of each year.
+All persons who own, directly or by virtue of the attribution provisions of the Code, more than 5% of the outstanding capital stock must file an affidavit with the Issuer containing the information specified in the Charter within 30 days after January 1 of each year.
 In addition, certain significant stockholders shall upon demand be required to disclose to the Issuer in writing such information with respect to the direct, indirect and constructive ownership of shares as the Board of Directors deems necessary to comply with the provisions of the Code applicable to a REIT or to comply with the requirements of any taxing authority or governmental agency or to determine any such compliance.

-LIMITATION OF LIABILITY OF DIRECTORS
+LIMITATION OF LIABILITY AND INDEMNIFICATION OF DIRECTORS AND OFFICERS

-The Articles include provisions which limit the liability of directors and officers to the fullest extent permitted under the Maryland General Corporation Law.
+The Charter includes provisions which limit the liability of directors and officers for money damages to the Company and its stockholders to the fullest extent permitted under Maryland law.
+The Charter also requires the Company to indemnify and to advance expenses to its directors and officers to the full extent required or permitted by Maryland law.
 In addition, the Issuer has entered into indemnification agreements with each of the Issuer's officers and directors.